-She currently co-directs Magnet4Europe, the largest initiative to redesign hospital workplaces to improve the mental health and wellbeing of nurses and physicians and to improve patient safety.
-She has authored nearly 350 publications and received every major award in her field: the American Academy of Nursing Living Legend, Joint Commission Accreditation of Health Care Organizations’ Individual Ernest A. Codman Award, the National Academy of Medicine’s Lienhard Award for the cumulative impact of her research on the improvement of health services, the Consortium of Universities for Global Health’s Velji Global Health Project of the Year Award, the AcademyHealth Distinguished Investigator Award, the William B. Graham Prize for Health Services Research, the inaugural Princess Muna al-Hussein Award for contributions to healthcare across borders, the Inaugural International Nurse Researcher Hall of Fame from Sigma Theta Tau International, the Christiane Reimann Prize from the International Council of Nurses, and the Sigma Theta Tau International Nell Watts Lifetime Achievement of Nursing.
+She co-directs Magnet4Europe, the largest initiative to redesign hospital workplaces to improve the mental health and wellbeing of nurses and physicians and to improve patient safety.
+She has authored nearly 350 publications and received every major award in her field, including the American Academy of Nursing Living Legend; Joint Commission Accreditation of Health Care Organizations’ Individual Ernest A. Codman Award; National Academy of Medicine’s Lienhard Award for the cumulative impact of her research on the improvement of health services; Consortium of Universities for Global Health’s Velji Global Health Project of the Year Award; AcademyHealth Distinguished Investigator Award; William B. Graham Prize for Health Services Research; inaugural Princess Muna al-Hussein Award for contributions to healthcare across borders; Inaugural International Nurse Researcher Hall of Fame from Sigma Theta Tau International; Christiane Reimann Prize from the International Council of Nurses; and Sigma Theta Tau International Nell Watts Lifetime Achievement of Nursing.

 Dr. Aiken has mentored 40+ doctoral graduates and 50+ post‐doctoral fellows, including Harkness and Fulbright Scholars.
 She is the founder and director of the longest continuously NIH-funded PhD training program in nursing in the country.